The Journal of Individual Psychology

 Paul R. Peluso, Florida Atlantic University

-Christopher Shelly, University of British Columbia
+Christopher Shelley, University of British Columbia

 Kevin B. Stoltz, University of Mississippi